Effects of time zones on North American broadcasting: Cable and satellite television

 Subscribers to cable or satellite television services may still only receive East Coast feeds for certain channels even if they reside on the West Coast.
-Providers in Alaska and Hawaii may transmit either the Pacific Time Zone feed or the East Coast feed, depending on the service and/or channel.
+Providers in the Mountain Time Zone, Alaska and Hawaii may transmit either the Pacific Time Zone feed or the East Coast feed, depending on the service and/or channel.
 Some cable channels only offer one broadcast feed, where viewers see the same program in all time zones.
 For example, until it dropped the program in 2014, superstation-turned-basic cable channel WGN America (now NewsNation) telecast the noon (Central Time) newscast from WGN-TV in Chicago at 1:00 p.m.
 Eastern in Washington, D.C. and 10:00 a.m.
 Pacific in Los Angeles.

 Broadcasters offer East and West Coast feeds of some basic cable channels for viewing in all time zones.
 The usage of dual feeds of the same channel is a commonplace method for premium channels such as HBO, Cinemax, Showtime and Starz, in which the Pacific time zone feed of the primary channel is packaged with the East Coast feed of the main channel and the pay service's multiplex channels, if the premium channel has any.
-(Epix subverts this as its Eastern Time feed acts as the default main channel feed available to most contracted providers and its TV Everywhere and OTT streaming platforms, while its Pacific feed is mainly restricted to systems in the Western United States.)
+(MGM+ subverts this as its Eastern Time feed acts as the default main channel feed available to most contracted providers and its TV Everywhere and OTT streaming platforms, while its Pacific feed is mainly restricted to systems in the Western United States.)
 HBO maintains a separate Hawaii–Aleutian Time feed of its primary channel; the three-hour-delayed version of the Pacific Time feed—which is exclusively carried by the state's dominant cable provider, Oceanic Spectrum—is the only Hawaii-specific timeshift feed currently maintained by an American cable-originated network.
 (The state's other major cable provider, Hawaiian Telcom, transmits the Pacific Time feeds of all seven HBO channels, which Oceanic also packages with the main channel's Hawaii–Aleutian Time feed.)

 Most commonly, the Eastern and Pacific Time Zone feeds of only the main channel are packaged together, although some providers may also provide both coastal feeds of a premium service's multiplex channels.
 In some cases, cable networks that do not offer a separate west coast feed (such as news channels, unless airing live breaking news coverage) may schedule same-night encores of their prime time programming that correspond with their advertised time (or one hour later) in the Pacific Time Zone.